 Inspire Diagnostics - PCR and Antigen Testing Approved by FDA

 PVUSD is sharing data about COVID-19 cases to keep the public informed about how the pandemic is affecting the District .

 Case counts represent the total number of confirmed COVID-19 cases associated with PVUSD schools and buildings.
 Case counts are not a measure of transmission in schools and numerous studies have shown that schools are not sites of significant COVID-19 transmission.

-The dashboard shows the total number of known COVID-19 cases affecting both students and staff since our return to in-person instruction on April 5th, 2021
+The dashboard shows the total number of known COVID-19 cases affecting both students and staff and it is updated on the first of each month.

 PVUSD offers a wide range of social/emotional support resources for our students, families and staff members.
 Click the button below for more information and resources.

 PVUSD has established a comprehensive plan at our schools and facilities.

 Click the button below to view a complete list of PVUSD school sites and the school readiness index.

 PVUSD COVID-19 Prevention Program